The largest of all tree-borne fruits, jack fruit is oval-shaped and knobbly-skinned. This fruit can weigh up to eighty or ninety pounds.

 The Capulin cherry is native and common throughout Guatemala and the Sonora, Chiapas and Veracruz regions of Mexico.
 It has been cultivated since early times in these areas as well as other parts of Central America and specifically in Colombia, Ecuador, Peru, and Bolivia.
 It is believed that the tree was introduced into California and to some areas of the Philippines in the 1920s.
 The tree flourishes in a subtropical to subtemperate climate, and grows naturally at elevations between 4,000 to 11,000 feet.

-Someone spotted Capulin Cherries using the Specialty Produce app for iPhone and Android.
+People have spotted Capulin Cherries using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.